Real estate services

 Investments

-• What are the rental price ranges in the city (1 to 2 furnished rooms)?
+• What are the rental price ranges in the city (1-2 furnished rooms)?

 Personal